 The SSDs have limited longevity in terms of how many times you can write/read data on it.
 Therefore, it’s not recommended to just keep installing and then deleting video games frequently as you’re done with them.
 Instead, you should only keep your favorite games on the SSD and thus preserve its lifespan.

 Nowadays, there are 4TB and larger SSDs available on the consumer market, but due to the hefty price tag, very few can afford it even though the prices of SSDs have remarkably dropped over the years.
 Luckily, they will most likely continue to become cheaper and larger as time goes by.

 SATA III SSD vs M.2 SSD

-In short, there are two main versions of SSDs that you should know of.
+In short, there are two main versions of SSDs that you should be aware of.
 The SATA 3 SSD is the cheaper variant but it’s limited by the SATA 3 bandwidth which maxes out at 550-600 MB/s.
 The latest M.2 SSDs are connected via the PCIe lanes and as such offer a much faster speed of ~2100 MB/s, but are also more expensive.

 Although significantly faster, an M.2 PCIe SSD is only slightly faster (by 1-2 secs) than a SATA 3 SSD when it comes to OS and application boot/load times.
 Therefore, we don’t recommend getting an M.2 SSD unless you are frequently moving large files for professional purposes.

 Overall, you should definitely have an SSD in your system.
 You should have at least a 120GB SSD for your OS, a few apps, and a favorite game as it will make everything installed on it load dramatically faster.
 For MMORPG games such as WoW, it’s definitely worth it.
 More SSD space means you can put more games on it.

 Now, getting a larger or an extra SSD exclusively for gaming isn’t particularly cost-effective unless you don’t have anything else to spend your money on regarding your next PC upgrade or if you really, really want to cut out the loading times in all of your games.